Hepatitis B (cont.)

 - Find a local Gastroenterologist in your town

-What is new in the treatment of hepatitis B virus?
+What is new in the treatment of hepatitis B?

 New agents are under development to treat hepatitis B. Many of these are nucleoside/nucleotide analogues that investigators hope will be more effective than older agents.
 Experts also are working on treatment guidelines and the use of multi-drug therapy.
 Vaccination remains the key to preventing hepatitis B and holds the most promise for reducing disease burden.